The Ripple Effect of Active Listening: How Active Listening Drives Engagement, Morale, and Productivity

 2. Indra Nooyi, Former CEO of PepsiCo: Nooyi’s leadership style was characterised by her genuine interest in her employees’ well-being.
 She actively listened to their feedback and perspectives, fostering a sense of trust and loyalty that contributed to PepsiCo’s success.

-3. Alan Mulally, Former CEO of Ford Motor Company: Mulally transformed Ford’s culture by prioritizing communication and collaboration.
+3. Alan Mulally, Former CEO of Ford Motor Company: Mulally transformed Ford’s culture by prioritising communication and collaboration.
 He implemented regular meetings where team members could openly discuss challenges and solutions, demonstrating the power of active listening in driving organisational change.

 Active listening is not just a soft skill – it’s a strategic imperative for leaders seeking to drive employee engagement, morale, and productivity.
 By prioritising active listening, leaders can create a culture where every voice is valued, leading to a more motivated, cohesive, and successful team.